Tuesday, October 5, 2021

 (Continued from Part Four)

 This incredible run from 1975-79, as great as it was, also had dire consequences for the group.
 They so dominated the charts during these years that their songs could be heard on nearly any popular music station in the country at least once an hour and in some cases two or three an hour.
 The overexposure, plus the backlash against Disco at the time, doomed the Bee Gees.
-All of this is is, to use the words of this immensely talented group, a tremendous tragedy.
+All of this is, to use the words of this immensely talented group, a tremendous tragedy.
 They put out some solid music in the years that follow, songs which most of the world know and love, but Americans were deprived by their radio stations.

 Barry recalls: